-Olive (Olea europaea of the family Oleaceae) leaves appear to have medicinal usage for the treatment of diabetes, blood pressure, and artherosclerosis mostly with some less frequent claims of olive leaf being a diuretic, hypotensive, emollient, febrifuge and tonic, for urinary and bladder infections and for headaches.
-Traditional usage seems to be localized to around the mediterranean area (Spain, Italy, France, Greece, Israel, Morrocco, Tunisia, Turkey) and in Africa by the Sotho, Xhosa, and Zulu tribes where it holds high importance.
+Olive (Olea europaea of the family Oleaceae) leaves appear to have medicinal use for the treatment of diabetes, blood pressure, and artherosclerosis.
+Some less frequent uses for olive leaf include use as a diuretic, hypotensive, emollient, febrifuge, tonic for urinary and bladder infections and as a treatment for headaches.
+Traditional usage seems to be localized to regions around the mediterranean area (Spain, Italy, France, Greece, Israel, Morrocco, Tunisia, and Turkey.)
+Olive leaf is also used in Africa by the Sotho, Xhosa, and Zulu tribes where it holds particularly high importance.

-Olive leaves, derived from the plants that bear the olive fruits (and from the fruits, cooking oils), have some medicinal history mostly towards being anti-diabetic and cardioprotective.
-The extracts of olive leaves share a large degree of similarity with the phenolics in olive oil itself
+Olive leaves, derived from the plants that bear the olive fruits (and from the fruits, cooking oils), have some medicinal history mostly associated with anti-diabetic and cardioprotective activity.
+The extracts of olive leaves share a large degree of similarity with the phenolics in olive oil itself.

 Olive leaf extracts tend to contain: